zlatanvasovic/hackwork/README.md

 You can help me with forking this repo and testing.

-* I will search all forks and see changes (commits).
-All fixes and pathes are welcome.
+**I will search all forks and see changes (commits).** All fixes and pathes are welcome.

-* Don't change master branch!
-That's stable and official branch.
-For your patches/fixes make new branch, like `patch-1` or `html-fix`.
+* For your patches is best to make new branch like `html-fix`.
-* 2nd way for changing files: click od edit/add button in my repo and when you change it you will send pull request and make new branch like `patch-1`.
+* You can use add/edit function on GitHub than will fork repo and after changing file it will send pull request.
-* For any suggestions you can contact me on e-mail (see <a href="#author">#Author</a>).
-You can also use [Issues](https://github.com/ZDroid/nginZ/issues) for enhancements.
+* For any suggestions you can contact me on [e-mail](mailto:zdroid@zdroidblog.info).
+You can also submit [new issue](https://github.com/ZDroid/nginZ/issues) for some enhancements.
-* Before submitting issue, search Google and see [Wiki](https://github.com/ZDroid/nginZ/wiki).
-Also, search existing [issues](https://github.com/ZDroid/nginZ/issues).
+* Before submitting issue, search Google, [Wiki](https://github.com/ZDroid/nginZ/wiki) and existing [issues](https://github.com/ZDroid/nginZ/issues).

-## TODO

-* Improve BlogME
-* PlayWE (web music player)
-* Minimize CSS
-* Optimize complete engine for mobile devices

 ## Author